alttch/eva3/doc/drivers.rst

 .. code-block:: bash

-    uc-cmd phi download <phi_module_uri>
+    eva uc phi download <phi_module_uri>

 command.
-Note that UC host doesn't need to have a direct connection to the host you download PHI from, module is downloaded first to the host where uc-cmd is started, verified and then automatically uploaded to the controller.
+Note that UC host doesn't need to have a direct connection to the host you download PHI from, module is downloaded first to the host where *eva* CLI (or *eva uc*) is started, verified and then automatically uploaded to the controller.

 Execute the command to list PHI configuration variables:

 .. code-block:: bash

-    uc-cmd phi modhelp <phi_module> cfg
+    eva uc phi modhelp <phi_module> cfg

 This will display the configuration variables, used when PHI is loaded (port numbers, default values etc.).
 Variables marked *required=True* should be